 Worried about your little one because he/she is an introvert?
 You needn’t be.
 Seeing you worried would give your child the impression that you don’t appreciate him/her enough, which will make him/her recoil into the shell further.
 Instead, celebrate the way that he/she is, give him/her the environment that he/she deserves to grow at his/her own pace and watch him/her be comfortable in his/her own skin.

-The Channel 46 collaborated with Dr Tripti Choudhary Vaid, Child, Adolescent & Young Adult Psychologist, discussed 11 tips that parents of introverted kids should always be mindful of.
+The Channel 46 collaborated with Dr Tripti Choudhary Vaid, a Child, Adolescent & Young Adult Psychologist, and discussed 11 tips that parents of introverted kids should always be mindful of.

 1. Accept The Way your Child Is

 Most parents want their children to be outgoing, interactive and sociable.
 But introverted children are wired differently.
-The first tip for parents is to accept your child for who they are instead of trying to fit them in the mould that you have about the kind of child you want.
+The first tip for parents is to accept their children for who they are instead of trying to fit them into the mould they have about the kind of child they want.

 2. Understand That There Is A Biological Perspective

 Research shows that the brains of introverts and extroverts are wired differently.
 So, there is a biological reason for the way your child processes the social world in the way they do.

 Ready: 10 Tips To Prepare Yourself For Your Second Child